A Backup Plan for Dialysis During a Natural Disaster Could Save Your Life

 It’s sound advice you should follow.
 But if you’re on dialysis, this basic emergency preparedness plan is missing an important element.
 What are you going to do about getting dialysis treatments during a power outage or natural disaster?

-If you don’t have a plan, you could be in trouble.
+If you don’t have a dialysis emergency preparedness plan, you could be in trouble.
 In a recent study of dialysis patients living in the path of Hurricane Sandy, researchers found that 26 percent missed dialysis treatments, and 66 percent didn’t get dialysis treatments on time.

 Skipping a dialysis treatment could become a matter of life and death, causing excess fluid and toxins to build-up in your body.
 And if you want to prevent that from happening, you need to have a plan such as: